What a governance wrapper actually looks like

 Injection threat screening.
 Every request body is checked for SQL injection, XSS patterns and prompt injection signatures before it reaches the agent.
 If it matches, the request is blocked with a 400 and the event is logged.
 The agent never sees it.

 Rate limiting.
-Per-plan limits enforced at the gateway.
-Free users hit a 429 after two LLM requests in five minutes.
+Per-role limits enforced at the gateway.
+An anonymous user hits a limit after two LLM requests in five minutes.
 This lives in the API definition, not in agent logic.
 Adding a new tier means changing a gateway policy, not redeploying agent code.

 AI guard rails.
-LLM requests are screened by a DistilBERT toxicity classifier running as an ONNX model inside the gateway inference service.
+LLM requests are screened by Gravitee's own DistilBERT multilingual toxicity classifier, running as an ONNX model inside the gateway inference service.
 Requests above the threshold are blocked with a 400 and a toxicity score in the response.
 The model runs locally.
 Nothing leaves the infrastructure for classification.

 Response caching.
 Identical LLM prompts are cached for five minutes at the gateway.
 The agent sends its full prompt; the gateway checks whether it has seen this exact prompt recently and returns the cached response if so.
-On a cache hit the response is roughly six times faster and the LLM is never called.
+In testing, cached responses arrived roughly six times faster than live LLM calls.
+The LLM is never called on a cache hit.
 The agent has no idea this happened.

-The practical implication: you can make any REST API agent-callable without modifying the backend.
-For organisations sitting on legacy REST services with no budget to re-engineer them, that matters quite a lot.
+The practical implication: any REST API can be made agent-callable without touching the backend.
+For organisations with legacy REST services and no budget to re-engineer them, this matters considerably.

-This is the clearest demonstration of the governance wrapper argument in practice, so it is worth being specific about how it works.
+This is the clearest demonstration of the governance wrapper argument in practice.

-Here is how it hangs together.
+Here is how it works.
 The agent sends the same request regardless of who is calling it.
-The gateway intercepts it, checks the plan and either blocks the call at the rate limit or passes plan context downstream so the backend knows what to return.
-The agent never reasons about what tier the user is on.
+The gateway intercepts it, checks the role and either blocks the call at the rate limit or passes role context downstream so the backend knows what to return.
+The agent never reasons about what access tier the user is on.
 It just gets back what it gets back.

 What surprised me